InfraBlockchain/infrablockchain-antelope/contracts/yx.dcontract/README.md

 * YosemiteChain can check the integrity of the digital signature with all accounts because it has all the public keys of accounts.

 ## digital signing of the action of digital contract creation
-* When a creation action is delivered to this system contract, it checks that the action is sent by the service provider who wants to create the digital contract.
+* When a creation action is delivered to this Yosemite contract, it checks that the action is sent by the service provider who wants to create the digital contract.
 * The creation action includes the list of accounts who are contract signers for `sign` action.

 ## digital signing of the digital contract